- img 3 loading...

 Better Messagebox Controls is required!

-Without these two mods, AA will never leave the loading screen!
+Without these mods, AA will never give you the spells or leave the loading screen!

 Control any creature and: